patrickoser/social-app/README.md

     Add ability to logout.

     Add google icon for google sign in.

-    Keep signed in users from accessing login/signup screens while they are logged in.

     Have firebase check if the email used during sign up is already assigned to an account.
 Should check if user is